nazarenoalt/bright-academy-js-vanilla/tasks.md

 [PENDING] burger menu in login, guess and signup [PENDING] Posts should can be edited and erased;
 [PENDING] Make "Mis cursos" section
-[PENDING] Uses unauthorized at least they have a level

 [API]
 [EDIT-POST]